nuts-foundation/nuts-documentation/pages/rfc/sso-rfc.rst

 #.
 The User loads a page in a patient context
 #.
 The source application checks rights and settings to see if this user is allows to jump (local policy)
 #.
 The source application checks if the patient has any external care providers with jumpable applications (Nuts registry)
-   This requires 2 calls.
+   This requires a local administration of external care providers.
+The Consent store can not be used for this since the patients does not have to give consent for a jump.

    #.
-A call to the consent store, with the relevant Actor (care provider
-      Identifier) and Subject (patient identifier) This results in a result with a list of consent records.
-The endpoint is described in the :ref:`nuts-consent-store-api`
-   #.
-For each given custodian, query the Nuts Registry for the Nuts-SSO endpoint.
+For each given external care provider, query the Nuts Registry for the Nuts-SSO endpoint.
       The endpoint is described in the :ref:`nuts-registry-api`

 #.
 The source application renders a SSO button